Job Chapter 21

 21:33 The clods of the valley shall be sweet to him, and every man are drawn after him, and before him are countless.

-ya’ll comfort me with self-importance, seeing how your answers remain falsehood?
+y’all offer me meaningless comfort, seeing how your answers remain falsehood?

 Leave a Reply